INTERMAGNET/imag-tech-man/appendices/includes/dataformats/imagcdfformat.rst

 ImagCDF Global Attributes (V1.3)
 """"""""""""""""""""""""""""""""

-There are no changes to the global attributes in the format since version 1.2, except that the "FormatVersion" global attribute should be set to "1.3".
-See the global attributes documentation for :ref:`version 1.2<app_cdf_v1_20_gattr>`.
+The following changes have been made to global attributes since version 1.2:

+1. The "FormatVersion" global attribute should be set to "1.3".
+2. An additional optional variable "LeapSecondLastUpdated" may be used to describe when the CDF Leap Second table was last updated.
+NASA CDF libraries specify this value as part of CDF file metadata, but some third party libraries do not set the value in the metadata.
+Where libraries are used that do not set this value, data providers are encouraged to use this global attribute.
+The contents of the attribute should be the same as the CDF file metadata, which is the date of the day following the last leap second, coded as an integer: (year * 10000) + (month * 100) + day.

+See the global attributes documentation for :ref:`version 1.2<app_cdf_v1_20_gattr>` for a decsription of the other global attributes.

 .. _app_cdf_v1_30_vattr: